 Dr. Quatela's skilled hands and artist's eye set him apart from other hair transplant surgeons.
 Learn why so many men and women choose the Quatela Center for Hair Restoration.

-Science has found a way to affect DHT with a prescription taken once a day in tablet form: Propecia.
-Finasteride (the active ingredient in Propecia) blocks the formation of DHT, and, in this way, appears to interrupt a key factor in the development of inherited male pattern hair loss in men.
-Propecia has been proven to effectively lower DHT in the scalp.
+DHT is a male hormone thought to cause hair follicles to shrink (miniaturize), contributing to male pattern hair loss.
+Finasteride (the active ingredient in Propecia) blocks the formation of DHT, and in this way, appears to interrupt a key factor in the development of inherited male pattern hair loss in men.
+Propecia, a prescription tablet taken once a day, has been proven to effectively lower DHT in the scalp.

 Propecia is for use by men only and should not be used by women or children.